basliq/basliq-documentation/docs/project-definition/definition.md

 # System Vision Document

-A starting point to engineering discussions.
+The starting point to engineering discussions.

 ## Problem Description

 There are countless project/task management tools in the marketplace, and some of them have over millions of users.
-Each one of these applications is offering lots of features, but they still miss some key ones.
+Each one of these applications offer lots of features, but they still miss some key ones.

 Some of these applications have a very complex user interface which is not suitable for a small startup.
 Some have intuitive user interfaces but are unable to provide extra features if needed.

-Most applications don't also use AI as a tool to help project managers to quickly analyze their projects.
+Most applications also don't use AI as a tool to help project managers to quickly analyze their projects.
 AI could also help with generating tasks, writing descriptions and taking commands from the user.

 Some applications don't provide a way to communicate with other teammates inside the app